We manage and deliver policies and programs to underpin the supply of reliable, secure and affordable energy.

 Information on past budgets is available from budget.gov.au or find earlier budget statements using the National Library of Australia's Australian Government Web Archive.

-For open consultations, please see the Department of Industry, Science, Energy and Resources Consultation Hub.
+For open consultations, please see the Consultation hub.